-6th - 12th grade students who earn all "A's" and "B's" in all subject areas on their report card during the year will receive an Honor Roll Certificate.
+6th - 12th grade students who earn all "A's" and "B's" in all subject areas on their report card during the year for each term including the final exam grade (final exam grade counts as 1/7th of final grade) will receive an Honor Roll Certificate.
 Subject Awards may also be earned by students for outstanding accomplishments in individual subject areas.
-High School Character Awards are non-academic awards earned by students who display an outstanding example of these character traits: Attitude, Effort, Citizenship, and Leadership.
+High School Character Awards are non- academic awards earned by students who display an outstanding example of these character traits: Attitude, Effort, Citizenship, and Leadership.
 The Principal's Award is the honor given to one Sr. High student who exemplifies the ideals of a Grace Christian School student.